delafuentec/Curso_pre_COMAS-ALAB/Genetica/Modulo2/README.md

 ### we see a lot of related pairs.
 Let's see in which region
 table(related_allAncientTogether$Region1,related_allAncientTogether$Region2)

-###Let's see in which populations we have pairs of 1st-degree or Twins/Duplicated
+###Let's see in which groups we have pairs of 1st-degree or Twins/Duplicated
 first_allAncientTogether<-related_allAncientTogether[ related_allAncientTogether$relationship %in% c("Same_Twins","First_Degree"),]
 table(first_allAncientTogether$Pop1,first_allAncientTogether$Pop2)